ktaletsk/gpu_dsm/README.md

 1. Open terminal.

 2a.
-Compile the command line interface (CLI) version, navigate to the directory where you extracted the zip file `cd <path_to_repository>/gpu_dsm/CLI`.
+Compile the command line interface (CLI) version, navigate to the directory where you extracted the zip file:
+`cd <path_to_repository>/gpu_dsm/CLI`.

 2b.
-Compile the graphical user interface (GUI) version, navigate to the directory where you extracted the zip file `cd <path_to_repository>/gpu_dsm/GUI`.
+Compile the graphical user interface (GUI) version, navigate to the directory where you extracted the zip file:
+`cd <path_to_repository>/gpu_dsm/GUI`.

 3a.
 Run `make all` to complie **gpu_DSM**.